keneyasira/keneyasira-api/README.md

-# SmartFit API
+# KeneyaSira API

-The repository for the API of SmartFit
+The repository for the API of KeneyaSira

 ## Installation